wongyip/html-tags/README.md

 - Run `php demo/demo.php` for demonstration in CLI.

 ## Limitations
+1. This is NOT a rendering engine.
-1. `<script>` tag is not supported, obviously because of the security concerns.
+2. `<script>` tag is not supported, obviously because of the security concerns.
-2. `<style>` tag is neither supported as `htmlspecialchars()` might unintentionally break the styles.
+3. `<style>` tag is neither supported as `htmlspecialchars()` might unintentionally break the styles.
-3. `<!doctype>` tag is not supported also.
+4. `<!doctype>` tag is not supported also.
-4. Web content accessibility is not addressed, yet.
+5. Web content accessibility is not addressed, yet.
-5. Everything is output in a single line, if formatted HTML is needed, give [HTML Beautify](https://github.com/wongyip/html-beautify) a try.
+6. Tags are rendered into a single line, if formatted HTML is needed, give [HTML Beautify](https://github.com/wongyip/html-beautify) a try.

 ---
 **Always Sanitize Generated HTML.**